error

-The 17th cycle of Going for Growth, the award-winning programme for ambitious female entrepreneurs determined to grow their businesses, came to a close at a special celebration in Dublin on 10th June.
+The 18th cycle of Going for Growth, the award-winning programme for ambitious female entrepreneurs focused on scaling their businesses, concluded with a special celebration in Dublin on the 9th of June.

-The Going for Growth programme is designed to support female entrepreneurs to achieve their growth ambitions, by growing their sales, creating additional employment and winning new exports.
-Going for Growth is sponsored by Enterprise Ireland and KPMG.
+Going for Growth is designed to help female entrepreneurs realise their growth ambitions by increasing sales, generating additional employment and securing new export opportunities.
+The programme is sponsored by Enterprise Ireland and KPMG.

 The vital support of Lead Entrepreneurs

-Those selected for the Going for Growth initiative will join interactive round table sessions facilitated by successful businesswomen, known as Lead Entrepreneurs, whose participation is completely voluntary and is done in a spirit of altruism.
+Round tables were facilitated by successful businesswomen, known as Lead Entrepreneurs, whose participation is completely voluntary and done in a spirit of altruism.

 Why does Going for Growth matter?